EDCD/EDDI/SpeechResponder/Variables.md

   - *temperature* - the surface temperature of the body, in Kelvin
   - *radius* - the radius of the body, in km
   - *rings* - (when applicable) (an array of ring objects)
-  - *scanned* - a DateTime value that is set when the body is scanned and unset otherwise.
+  - *scanned* - a unix timestamp* value that is set when the body is scanned and unset otherwise.
-  - *mapped* - a DateTime value that is set when the body is mapped and unset otherwise.
+  - *mapped* - a unix timestamp* value that is set when the body is mapped and unset otherwise.
   - *alreadydiscovered* - whether another commander has already submitted a scan of the body to Universal Cartographics (scan required to fill this value)
   - *alreadymapped* - whether another commander has already submitted mapping data for the body to Universal Cartographics (scan required to fill this value)
   - *estimatedvalue* - the current estimated value of the body, taking into account scans and mapping.